Shubh9980/IET_Phoenix/User Story.md

 - As a teacher, I need to pass a notice to the students through notices or updates section present on the portal who everyone can access.
 - As a teacher, I need to access each student details like personal and exam results, so that I can monitor each and every student's progress.
 - As a teacher, I want to monitor students while attending the assessment by their webcam and mic, so that cheating can be prevented.
-- As a teacher, I want to give feedback, so that the portal have the scope of improvement.
+- As a teacher, I want to give feedback, so that the portal always have the scope of improvement.